 We love our two boys and are very content with the way our family is right now.
 We have no plans to grow our family in number, but we are enjoying watching our family develop deeper relationships with one another.
 Parenting is such a gift!

 I know it’s sort of unexpected.
 I lived and studied in Spain in 2006.
 Then, I went back to get my Master’s degree.
 I taught middle school Spanish for 10 years.

 Many of my longtime followers ask about our dog, Luna.
 Luna was a chihuahua-terrier mix (maybe even a bit of beagle).
 We adopted her from our local Humane Society.
 Sadly, she passed away in 2019.

-In the summer of 2020, Copper (another rescue) joined our family.
+In the summer of 2020, Copper joined our family.
+Copper is a Retriever, Chow, and German Shepherd Mix.
+We adopted him through Fur Babies Animal Rescue in Charlotte and found out his breed through Embark dog genetic testing.
 We love him so much, and he has been a wonderful addition to our family.

 Please consider adopting an animal before going to a breeder!
 The best dogs I have ever had were the ones that were given a second chance.

 Facebook is the best way to keep in touch.
 If you leave me a comment on an older video, I might not see it.
 I’m usually responding to comments on my most recent videos only.
 I love seeing your comments on YouTube, on the blog, and on Instagram.
 I may not always be able to respond, but it means so much to me that you take the time to interact in the comments.

 Letters make me smile. 🙂 You can write me at: